CarlosTheory/certificado/README.md

 This is possible with JS

-1. User form to getting data,the data that I am using is 'nombre', 'apellido' and 'cedula' wich is the sane as 'name', 'lastname' and 'id'.
+1. User form to getting data,the data that I am using are 'nombre', 'apellido' and 'cedula' wich is the same as 'name', 'lastname' and 'id'.
 The other values are passing through Jquery/Ajax via POST to a bd.

 2. I created the canvas with html5 and set the width and height too, also under canvas I put and img tag, containing